 - iPhone 6s Plus

-Meanwhile, iPadOS 13 supports iPads dating back to the first-generation iPad Air and iPad mini, all iPad Pro models, the 5th-generation iPad and newer.
+Meanwhile, iPadOS 14 supports iPads dating back to the second-generation iPad Air and fourth-generation iPad mini, all iPad Pro models, the 5th-generation iPad and newer.

 - iPad Air 2